BrookJeynes/CSharp-Tafe-Course/README.md

 <br>

-For this example project we will create a new .cs file with the name "Hello World Example". <br>
+For this example project we will create a new folder with the name "Hello World Example". <br>

 ```cmd
 ~$ mkdir "1 hello world"